 Acceptance by the Engineer.
-All of the Department's tests shall be within the acceptable limits listed in Table 4.
+All of the Department's tests shall be within the acceptable limits listed below:

+Table 2

+Acceptable Limits

-Parameter Acceptable Limits
+Parameter Acceptable Range

-Field VMA -1.0 - +3.0% ^{1/}
+Field VMA -1.0 - +3.0 % 1/

-Voids 2.0 - 6.0%
+Voids 2.0 - 6.0 %

-Density IL-19.0, IL-9.5, IL-9.5FG, IL-4.75 90.0 - 98.0%
+Donaity IL-19.0, IL-9.5, IL-9.5FG, IL-4.75 90.0 - 98.0 %

-SMA 12.5, SMA 9.5 92.0 - 98.0%
+Density SMA 12.5, SMA 9.5 92.0 - 98.0 %

-Dust / AC Ratio 0.4 - 1.6 ^{2/}
+Dust / AC Ratio 0.4 - 1.6 2/

-- 1/ Based on minimum required VMA from mix design - 2/ Does not apply to SMA.
+- 1/ Based on minimum required Field VMA from mix design - 2/ Does not apply to SMA

-In addition, no visible pavement distresses shall be present such as, but not limited to, segregation, excessive coarse aggregate fracturing or flushing.
+In addition, the PWL for any quality characteristic shall be 50 percent or above for any lot.
+No visible pavement distress shall be present such as, but not limited to, segregation, excessive coarse aggregate fracturing or flushing.

 Basis of Payment.
-Payment will be based on the calculation of the composite pay factor using QA test results for each mixture according to the Department's Manual of Test Procedures for Materials "QCP Pay Calculation" document.
+Payment will be based on the calculation of the composite pay factor for each mixture according to the Department's Manual of Test Procedure for Materials "PFP Quality Level Analysis" document.
+Payment for full depth pavement will be based on the calculation of the Full Depth Pay Factor according to the "PFP Quality Level Analysis" document.